 Figure 6.8.1: Bulk operation of LCS service request targeting to multiple UEs

 2. If deferred location is requested, the GMLC responds to the LCS Client / AF with an acknowledgment.
+GMLC may decide whether completely or partially (i.e. accept part of the UE(s) within the group identified by the group ID in step 1) reject the location request.
+If GLMC deciedes to partially reject the location request, GMLC will respond to the LCS client /AF with a proper error cause.

 Steps 3 to 5 are carried out once per UE.